zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 - **`outs`** - Keyword indicating these are output results (values returned by the operation).
 - **`:$result`** - Names the result, generating a method `Value getResult()` in the operation class.

 Our add operation takes two tensor inputs and returns one tensor result.
 This functional style (returning values) matches modern MLIR conventions and enables optimizations.
-For operations that need to modify memory in-place, you can still use memref types, but tensor-based operations are preferred for their immutability and value semantics.

 **Assembly Format Specification**.
 The `assemblyFormat` field defines how the operation appears in MLIR text.
 This format string generates both parser (text → IR) and printer (IR → text) code automatically.
 The syntax: